matt4biz/oak/README.md

 - vector operations
 - user-defined variables
 - user-defined words (a la Forth), along with logic & iteration
-- offer HP-style "engineering" formatting: like scientific notation, but where the exponents are always multiples of three, e.g., `43.01e+03`
 - oh, and we need a circular slide rule mode of operation, too ;-)

 ## Bugs